apache/mesos/docs/building.md

     $ brew install subversion

     # When configuring, the svn and apr headers from brew will be automatically
     # detected, so no need to explicitly point to them.
-Also,
-    # `-Wno-deprecated-declarations` is needed to suppress warnings.
+    # If the build fails due to compiler warnings, `--disable-werror` can be passed
+    # to configure to not treat warnings as errors.
-    $ ../configure CXXFLAGS=-Wno-deprecated-declarations
+    $ ../configure

     # Lastly, you may encounter the following error when the libprocess tests run:
     $ ./libprocess-tests